(Note: This Q&A was originally featured on March 27, 2015 with update provided on April 29, 2022)

 Q4: One of your core values is innovation.
 What innovation are you proudest of so far?

-We are the 1st to introduce a loyalty program in the micro financial industry.
+We are the first to introduce a loyalty program in the micro financial industry through 24k loyalty program.
 This program enabled us to understand our clients even more.
-And that simple understanding made our loyalty program achieved the highest availment/ membership, frequency and recency in ourtransaction records.
+And that simple understanding made our loyalty program achieve the highest availment/ membership, frequency and recency in our transaction records.
+Currently, we made 24k more powerful with more discounts, freebies, and points made available to card holders.
+It’s also made more accessible through the 24k Online site.

 Q5: What other programs or products can you also claim as the industry’s first?

-A: Loyalty program, micro insurance, bills payment in the pawnshops, customer convenience programs (renew anywhere, send / receive anywhere), digital platform for transaction updates, deposit links to bank accounts, network remittance, collection services, Cebuana Lhuillier On Wheels, insured pawn items , web promos , social media based promotions etc
+A5: It’s quite a lot – such as the 24k Loyalty program, micro insurance, bills payment in the pawnshops, customer convenience programs (renew anywhere, send / receive anywhere), digital platform for transaction updates, deposit links to bank accounts, network remittance, collection services, Cebuana Lhuillier On Wheels, insured pawn items, and Cebuana Lhuillier Micro Savings.

-Q6: You now have over 5 million members of your 24k rewards program.
-Other than your existing products, what can you do to leverage on your power to radically help improve the life of your cardholders?
+Q6: As of April 2022, you have over 18 million members of your 24k rewards program.
+Other than your existing products, what can you do to leverage your power to radically help improve the life of your cardholders?

-Q7: Cebuana Lhuillier launched the annual Happiest Pinoy contest with over 10,000 nominees yearly and the annual My Happiness photo contest.
+Q7: Prior to the pandemic, Cebuana Lhuillier launched the annual Happiest Pinoy contest with over 800,000 nominees yearly and the annual My Happiness photo contest.
 What was the insight behind these contests?
 What are you trying to accomplish?

-A: The search for the Happiest Pinoy is actually an advocacy of our micro insurance brand with a long-term objective to become a full brand campaign for the entire Cebuana Lhuillier eco system of brands.
-Traditionally, insurance were introduced to the market almost like a scare campaign.
+A7: The search for the Happiest Pinoy is actually an advocacy of our micro insurance brand with a long- term objective to become a full brand campaign for the entire Cebuana Lhuillier eco system of brands.
+Traditionally, insurance was introduced to the market almost like a scare campaign.
 We wanted to do it differently by anchoring on happiness which we Filipinos are known for.
 It links to the very culture of our people thus the instant connection it has to our market.
 This campaign will not just improve our relationship with our market but also lift the stigma of the old pawnshop concept.
-Our brand don’t simply gives financial access . . . we bring financial solutions/ literacy, security, bridge to a brighter future not just to individuals but more importantly families and communities, thus happiness.
+Our brand doesn’t simply give financial access . . . we bring financial solutions/ literacy, security, bridge to a brighter future not just to individuals but more importantly families and communities, thus happiness.
 Who doesn’t want to be happy?
 We want to have happy clients, happy employees and happy shareholders.